OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 .. index:: objective

-Finally, optimizers include one objective (or in the future, possibly multiple objectives) that is represented by a string containing an expression built up from available OpenMDAO outputs.
+Finally, optimizers include one objective (or in the future, possibly multiple objectives) that are represented by a string containing an expression built up from available OpenMDAO outputs.
 There is no functional interface for entering an objective, but drivers include a variable called *objective* that takes an Expression as its input.